 AEM uses Apache Maven to build projects generated from the AEM Maven Project archetype.
 All major IDEs provide integration support for Maven.

-Next, let’s take a look at the constituent parts of an AEM environment.
+Next, let’s look at the constituent parts of an AEM environment.

 A full AEM environment is made up of an Author, Publish, and Dispatcher.
-These same components are made available in the local development runtime in order to make it easier for you to preview your code and content before going live.
+These same components are made available in the local development runtime so you can make it easier for you to preview your code and content before going live.

 The Author service is where internal users create, manage, and preview content.